John Tennant (RAF officer): Political career

 He did not stand for parliament again.

 Later career

 He was on the committee of the National Trust of Scotland.
 In 1939 Tennant became a Wing-Commander in the RAFVR and then an Acting Group Captain.
 He was assigned to the Intelligence Staff, of the Air Ministry.
 He was Personal Air Secretary to the Chief of Air Staff, Sir Charles Portal from 1940–41.
 He was Commandant for Scotland, Air Training Corps, in 1941.
 He died in a flying accident in Scotland.
+Whilst flying from Inverness to Edinburgh in an Avro Anson, the elevator controls failed and the aircraft hit a hillside.